MisterProtocol/RAND-editor/README.md

 out on the whole `config` thing by quite a few decades.
 Frankly, I'm surprised it even uses `make`.
 It didn't used to.
 In the old days it was compiled by a shell script.
+In particular, `e19/Makefile` must be edited, as indicated therein, to build either a Linux or a MacOS version of `e`.

 ### What to Do First